Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmonmd/README.md

 {orgid}-{site}-{device}_{YYYYMMDD_HHMMSS}_M.mp4
 ```

+Before stacking, the compositor probes each available source's frame count and
+aligns the clip endings.
+The shortest source determines the common output frame
+count, and excess frames are removed from the beginning of longer sources.
+A
+missing camera retains its configured row as black video for that common
+duration.

 Only the final file under `motion_vids/` follows the normal cloud sync path;
 the intermediate directories are not uploaded.
 Use `--no-composite` to retain
 separate per-camera motion clips instead.